jeff343/frem-ecommerce/README.md

 ### What I learned

-This was the most DOM manipulation I have done with vanilla javascript, and I enjoyed trying new things to make the funtions work.
+Wokring on this project I was a good refresher on DOM manipulation using vanilla Javascript.
+Designing the page to get as close to the markup as possible was a good challenge and allowed me to work on my basic css.

 ### Continued development

-I would like to work on writing cleaner code, as I feel the site started to get a little messy.
+I enjoyed developing the page with html/css/javascript, but I would like to keep learning how to use different libraries and frameworks.

 ## Author